matt-in-a-hat/clashjs/README.md

 # Game.
 Functional Spec.

 ## Introduction.
-Games and coding are fun!
-So I want to make a game where we can confront AI vs AI in javascript.

 The game is simple: we will put all the players in a battle arena, and then make them fight to death.
-Where will be ammo in the arena so they can shoot each other.
+There will be ammo in the arena so they can shoot each other.
 The last player alive wins!

 ### Game Rules.
 * Every player will have a position and direction on the grid.
 A player can not go over the grid limits, and can only face north, east, south or west.